 Continue to design and send your campaign

-Note: If you need to send to multiple segments then choose "Group or New segment" at step 3.
+Note: If you need to send to multiple segments then choose "Group or New segment" in step 3.
 When prompted choose a rule based on tags matching the segment names.
-(Note MailChimp now call segments tags)
+(Note Mailchimp now call segments tags - see below)

 "dynamic segments" - these show as "segments" in Mailchimp

 "static segments" - these show as "tags" in Mailchimp

 A "dynamic segment" is a segment based on rules "dynamic" implies that the segment will change with the data.
 An email joins or leaves the segment through a change in data which the rules observed.

 A "static segment" conversely does not change.
 An email joins or leaves by being directly added or removed from the segment.